 EXPERT TIP:

-Well-fitted, quality T-shirts should not suffer from major shrinkage or substantially change their shape even after many washes: this is the most definite way to tell the difference between a cheaper product and a quality product.
+Well-fitted, quality t-shirts should not suffer from major shrinkage or substantially change their shape even after many washes: this is the most definite way to tell the difference between a cheaper product and a quality product.
+Having said that, cotton is a natural fibre and has a mind of its own, so some shrinkage is perfectly normal.

 T-SHIRT QUALITY INDICATORS TO WATCH OUT FOR